zetsin/register-demo/README.md

 yarn serve
 ```

-3.  run the client in developing mode, from the other terminal
+3.  run the client in developing mode, from the other terminal, then the page will be opened in http://localhost:3000/

 ```
 yarn start